Hofbräuhaus am Platzl

 The Hofbräuhaus am Platzl is a beer hall in Munich, Bavaria, Germany, originally built in 1589 by Bavarian Duke Maximilian I as an extension of the Staatliches Hofbräuhaus in München brewery.
 The general public was admitted in 1828 by Ludwig I. The building was completely remodeled in 1897 by Max Littmann when the brewery moved to the suburbs.
 All of the rooms except the historic beer hall ("Schwemme") were destroyed in the World War II bombings.
 The reopening of the Festival Hall in 1958 marked the end of the post-war restoration work.

 History

 William V, Duke of Bavaria found the beer in Munich bad so he imported beer from Saxony.
 He eventually asked his royal court to find a solution.
-A local brewery followed in 1589..
-It is also a place in where Nazi Germany dictator Adolf Hitler made a speech founding the National Socialist German Workers' Party, or the Nazi Party.
+A local brewery followed in 1589.

+On February 24, 1920, the Hofbräuhaus am Platzl is where Nazi Germany dictator Adolf Hitler made a speech founding the National Socialist German Workers' Party, or the Nazi Party.

+The Hofbräuhaus was largely destroyed from allied bombing raids during World War II, but by Munich's 800th anniversary in 1958 the building had been faithfully reconstructed.